agummadi1/Evaluating-Rule-based-XAI/README.md

 Anchors work by iteratively perturbing input features and observing how the model's predictions change.
 The goal is to find the minimal set of conditions that "anchor" a prediction, meaning the model remains highly confident in its decision within this feature subset.

 <h3>(2) RuleFit</h3>
-RuleFit is a hybrid interpretable model that combines linear regression with decision rules extracted from tree ensembles (like decision trees or random forests).
-It generates simple, human-readable if-then rules alongside linear terms, making it easy to understand how features contribute to predictions.
+RuleFit is a hybrid interpretable model that combines linear regression with decision rules extracted from tree ensembles (like decision trees or random forests).It generates simple, human-readable if-then rules alongside linear terms, making it easy to understand how features contribute to predictions.

 <h2>Datasets</h2>